Srushtii29/XRayGen/README.md

 TensorFlow - The machine learning library used for fracture classification.
 AnyScale - The AI platform used for generating the medical report.
 ReportLab - The library used for generating PDF reports.

-Please note that you may need to update certain sections of the README, such as the usage instructions and acknowledgments, based on your specific project configuration and dependencies.